signalfx/splunk-otel-collector/pkg/receiver/smartagent/README.md

 [migration guide](../../../docs/signalfx-smart-agent-migration.md)
 for more information about migrating from the Smart Agent to the Splunk Distribution of the OpenTelemetry Collector.

-**Beta: All Smart Agent monitors are supported at this time.
+**Beta: All Smart Agent monitors are supported by Splunk.
 Configuration and behavior may change without notice.**

 ## Configuration